dcunited001/dcunited001.github.io/_posts/2018-03-04-semioteleological-revolution-a-sociophysical-phase-change.md

   - through the ages and in modern infowars.

 > In a world awash with a deluge of information, it is who tells the
-> most radiant truth who commands the masses, if they can just be
+> most radiant truth who directs the masses, if they can just be
 > heard.

 ## [Illuminati: The Anti-Santa](#illuminati-the-anti-santa)